-TRANSITION IN SPECIAL EDUCATION This course provides knowledge and skills necessary for implementing relevant career education, vocational, family living and transition programs critical to the individuals with disabilities becoming contributing members to society.
+ED343 TRANSITION IN SPECIAL EDUCATION

+This course provides knowledge and skills necessary for implementing relevant career education, vocational, family living and transition programs critical to the individuals with disabilities becoming contributing members to society.
 Career awareness programs in the elementary, middle, and senior high schools are examined.
 This course is required for all Special Education majors.
 Prerequisite: ED215 or consent of instructor.
-It is recommended that ED310 and ED314 be taken before this course.

-EFFECTIVE TEACHING STRATEGIES FOR THE ELEMENTARY MULTICULTURAL CLASSROOM F/SP
+ED350 (3) EFFECTIVE TEACHING STRATEGIES FOR THE ELEMENTARY MULTICULTURAL CLASSROOM F/SP